hoodiecrow/thtcl/README.md

 314.1592653589793
 ```

-During a a call to the procedure `circle-area`, the symbol `r` is bound to the
+During a call to the procedure `circle-area`, the symbol `r` is bound to the
 value 10.
 But we don't want the binding to go into the global environment,
 possibly clobbering an earlier definition of `r`.
 The solution is to use
 separate (but linked) environments, making `r`'s binding a